Skip to main content

 From Google Cloud CLI

-1. Configure the external scripts enabled database flag for every Cloud SQL SQL Server database instance using the below command.
+1. Configure the external scripts enabled database flag for every Cloud SQL SQL Server database instance using the following command.

 Note: This command will overwrite all database flags previously set.
 To keep those and add new ones, include the values for all flags you want set on the instance; any flag not specifically included is set to its default value.
 For flags that do not take a value, specify the flag name followed by an equals sign ("=").